Rotteror/event-app-ts/README.md

 # Event Web App

-Book tracking app built with React.
+Event app built with React.

 You can use `test@example.com` and password `123456` to look around or just create your own account.